- Falls prevention

 The Victoria Epilepsy and Parkinson's Centre is a vibrant and welcoming non-profit society whose purpose is to strengthen the abilities of their clients, families and communities to manage their physical, psychological and social effects of Parkinson's and epilepsy.

 The Seniors' Health Promotion Directorate provides information about government programs and services for older adults.
-The goal is to provide the residents of BC with one place to go to find all the information they need to plan for and live a healthy, active aging lifestyle.
-The website includes sections on health care, finances, benefits, housing, transportation, and more.
+Find information on health care, finances, benefits, housing, transportation and more.

 The BC Housing website lists housing options available to seniors, community connections, eligibility and how to apply.

-COSCO provides free health promotion workshops, as well as links, events and contact information.
+COSCO provides free health promotion workshops, resources, events and contact information.

 CNIB advocates for blind or partially sighted Canadians, provides personalized rehabilitation support, and works with communities to create a barrier-free society.

-The Island Deaf & Hard of Hearing Centre offers counseling and support services to people dealing with a hearing loss.
+The Island Deaf and Hard of Hearing Centre offers counseling and support services to people dealing with a hearing loss.

-The following links for seniors can connect you with recreation centres, seniors centres and community associations across the Island.
+Resources that connect seniors with recreation centres, seniors centres and community associations across the Island Health region.

 Active Living Coalition for Older Adults (ALCOA)